cognisant/Tools.SerilogConfiguration/README.md

 ### Parameters

-All the appsettings are not mandatory; the program will not fail of these are not specified in the app.config, or their values are empty/whitepace.
+All of the appsettings are optional; any settings which are missing from the configuration, or are empty/whitespace will default to the values specified below.

-If an invalid value (not empty/whitespace) is entered in any of these fields, however, the program will fail.
+If an invalid value (not empty/whitespace) is entered in any of these fields, however, the `Logging.SetupLogger` method will throw an argument exception which details the issue.

     <add key="CR.Logging.Json.Enabled" value="true"/> <!--Default: 'false' -->
     <add key="CR.Logging.Json.RotateOnFileSizeLimit" value="true"/> <!--Default: 'false' -->